Astrophysics Wrapped 2025: Year-in-Review of Every Astrophysics arXiv Paper from 2025: Results and Discussion

-Figures \ref{fig:pages}, \ref{fig:tables}, and \ref{fig:figures} show the distributions of the pages, tables and figures for all papers in 2025 with clear peaks in the plots of all three metrics.
+Figures \ref{fig:pages}, \ref{fig:tables}, and \ref{fig:figures} show the distributions of the pages, tables and figures for all papers in 2025 coloured by the local number density.
 We also have a few large outliers in our dataset for pages, tables and figures.
-However, we limit our plots to a reasonable range to prioritise visualising where the majority of papers lie.
+However, we limit our plots to a reasonable range to prioritise visualising where the majority of papers lie. \\